turnkeylinux/pool/README.rst

 --------------------------

 pool
-   The pool maintains a pool of packages from source and binary 'stocks'.
+   A pool of packages from source and binary "stocks".

 stock
     a container for packages in binary or source form